MicroEJ/docs/PlatformDeveloperGuide/vgFont.rst

 Principle
 =========

-The Font module contains the C part of the MicroVG implementation, which manages fonts.
+The Font module contains the C part of the MicroVG implementation, which manages vectorial fonts.
 This module is composed of two elements:

 * an implementation of Low-Level APIs to manipulate font files,